zzy8671/datasciencecoursera/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-dplyr package is required to run run_analysis.R
+Note: dplyr package is required to run run_analysis.R